 Farm and domestic animals are such an easy and fun theme!
 Babies and toddlers learn a lot of these animals very quickly because they almost all make sounds that can be replicated!
 Language/Literacy: Little Man’s Recommendations: Old MacDonald by Jill Ackerman Click Clack Moo by Doreen Cronin or any of her other books Mouse Mess… Read More E, I, E, I, O!

-There is no better time to explore weather than Spring!
+There is no better time to explore weather than in the Spring!
 Here in Pennsylvania we can experience all four seasons during spring!
 I love doing weather activities because it is a new experience every day!
-So of course, the obvious activity for this week is to go outside whenever possible and experience the weather and nature… Read More Little man, Weatherman!
+The obvious activity for this week is to go outside whenever possible and experience the weather/nature in your neighborhood!… Read More Little man, Weatherman!

 My little man slept pretty well at the beginning of his life, but around six weeks, he developed reflux, and this left him awake a lot more during the day.
 He was no longer a good sleeper, and definitely did not sleep the “normal” amount of hours that newborns typically get.
 It was at this… Read More Newborn Playtime

 With Earth Day occurring in spring, plants was an obvious topic choice, and when little man is older I can add in recycling!
 Language/Literacy: Growing Vegetable Soup by Lois Ehlert Planting a Rainbow by Lois Ehlert Plants (My First Bilingual Book) by Milet Publishing The Giving Tree by Shel Silverstein The Tiny Seed by… Read More Plentiful Plants!